Future Generations Collaborative

 The FGC as a non-profit organization received its first contract from Multnomah County Health Department to continue the services of Chaku Manaqi Lush, the FGC’s Help Me Grow project.
 This allowed the FGC to hire the first staff members.

-Kristen Bell – Northern Arapaho (She/her) – Family Systems Navigator
+Kristen Bell – Northern Arapaho (She/her) – Community Education Worker

-Raven Harmon – Athabaskan (She/her) – Parent Support Specialist
+Raven Harmon – Athabascan (She/her) – Cultural Specialist

 Raven is Athabascan, Yupik and Colville on her maternal side and Eastern Shoshone and Ute on her paternal side.
 She grew up on the Grand Ronde Indian Reservation in Oregon and moved to Portland for college.
 She has a Bachelors of Science degree in Health Studies with a focus on Community Health from the Oregon Health and Science University and Portland State University School of Public Health.
 Raven actively practices different types of Native culture, specifically coastal and powwow.
 She attended the Chinuk wawa immersion school based around her Native language and it was also spoken in the home.
 Today she continues to be a fluent speaker.
 Raven is grateful that she doesn’t recall a time when she didn’t know her language.
 Her goal is to utilize her background as a way to teach and encourage traditional ways, practice cultural sensitivity, and uplift our community by helping the next generation.

-Gabriella Martinez – White/Mexican- Chaku Manaqi Lush (She/her) Project Director
+Gabriella Martinez – White/Mexican- (She/her) Early Childhood Program Co-Director

 Career Opportunities